GraemeFulton/recordsticking/wp-content/plugins/photo-gallery/readme.txt

 = Step 8: Publishing the Created Photo Gallery. =
 To insert a gallery into a Page or a Post.
 Open the post/page you want to display the gallery.
 Press the button named Photo Gallery.
 A camera icon will be inserted into the page/post.
-Click on the image and select the gallery/album display you want to use for that specific page/post.
+Click on the gallery image and select the gallery/album display you want to use for that specific page/post.
 Each Photo Gallery shortcode uses three columns of parameters.
 The first column shows parameters specific for that Photo Gallery view only, the second one shows Lightbox (except Slideshow view) parameters, the third one is referred to the Advertisement.
-In addition you can add the shortcode using Shortcode Generator .
+In addition you can add the galllery shortcode using Shortcode Generator of the Photo Gallery.
 8.1 General Parameters (First Column)
 8.1.1Thumbnails
 Theme.
 Select the theme to be applied to this Photo Gallery view.
 Gallery.
 Select the gallery.
 Sort by.
 Choose the option to use for the gallery image sequence.
 Max. number of image columns.
 Provide the number of image columns in a page.
 Images per page.
-Provide the maximum number of images per page.
+Provide the maximum number of gallery images per page.
 Enable pagination.
 Choose whether to have pagination for the view or not.
 Image thumbnail dimensions.
 Define the thumbnail width and height in pixels.
 8.1.2 Masonry